GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 ### Cons:

-+ Compressing files at higher levels to achieve better compression ratios will take longer.
++ Compressing files at higher levels to achieve better compression ratios takes longer.
 This can cause a performance hit as the user waits for assets to compress before they are sent by the server.

 ### Dynamic compression with Node/Express